How You Benefit From SAP Value Engineering

 - CVA (Collaborative Value Assessment)

-These are developed in conjunction with the customer and involve a high degree of interactivity and deep analysis.
+These are developed by the SAP value engineering team in conjunction with the customer and involve a high degree of interactivity and deep analysis.
 The output of these CVA exercises is typically a comprehensive long term SAP roadmap.
-This is critical when you have well over 1300 solutions to offer and the customer needs help in not only selecting the solution, but just in knowing they exist.
+They will typically include full life cost estimates and reflect a phased in project implementation approach.
+This is critical when you have well over 1,300 solutions to offer and the customer needs help in not only selecting the solution, but just in knowing they exist.

 - Business Transformation Study

-Delivered by a BTS (or sometimes BTC) these are really one of the most indepth exercises that SAP, customers and partners can work on.
+Delivered by a BTS (or sometimes BTC) these are really one of the most in-depth value analysis and discovery exercises that SAP, customers and partners can work on.
 They are, as the name implies, a transformation study, which is designed to not only open your eyes as to the possibilities of what you could do with SAP, but help you select which of the possibilities to pursue.

 The key difference between this and all other services is that the BTS team is not limited to just SAP solutions or even SAP services.
-They can and do bring in outside expertise, outside even the SAP eco-system, to design solutions to big picture problems.
+Taking a holistic team approach, they can and do bring in outside expertise, outside even the SAP eco-system, subject matter experts from within the company across industry, to design solutions to big picture problems.

-These are 'bite-sized' tools that allow you to compare yourself to up to 5 other similar companies and normally focus on an area of the business, say financial close times.
+These are 'bite-sized' tools that allow you to compare yourself to up to 5 other similar companies and normally focus on a specific area of the business, say financial close times.
 Normally delivered as interactive tools, you can use them to trigger discussion about which areas to focus on.

 - SAP Insight